Related Links

 Experimental Procedure

 1. First you will need to consult a lunar calendar to find out when the moon will be in each phase so you can plan and schedule your data collections.
-A lunar calendar is available online from the U.S. Naval Observatory.
+A lunar calendar is available online from Time and Date.

 2. On the lunar calendar, find the correct year and month you will be conducting your experiment.
 You will need to find the next date for each of the four primary lunar phases: New Moon, First Quarter, Full Moon and Last Quarter.